smalltalk-from-scratch — Part 5

 A Smalltalk-80 file-out is a snapshot of source code.
 It contains the class definitions and methods that were explicitly filed out from a running system.
 But a living Smalltalk system accumulates state through interactive development: a programmer opens a Workspace, evaluates an expression, creates a global variable, assigns it a value, and continues working.
 The system’s binary image checkpoint (the normal shutdown mechanism) preserves this state.
 The file-out does not.

 There are globals in the Smalltalk-80 system that have no initialization expression anywhere in the source file.
 They exist in every binary image of the running system.
-They were set interactively, probably by the original Xerox PARC developers during the system’s development, and the interactions were never turned into source code.
+They were set interactively — during system development at PARC — and never transcribed into source.
 The file-out was produced from a live system that had those variables in the expected state.
 The code that uses them was written assuming they exist.
 But the source file says nothing about how to create them.

 When cold start builds the heap from the file-out, these variables are absent.
 The SystemDictionary has no entry for them.
 When initialization code runs and tries to access them, it gets nil — or more commonly, it tries to send a message to nil and crashes with a doesNotUnderstand: error, because nil doesn’t respond to whatever the code expected.

 Each of these failures was an investigation.
-The error points to a specific line of Smalltalk code that failed.
-Reading that code tells you what variable it was expecting and what type of object it expected to find there.
-Reading the Blue Book tells you what the variable’s intended purpose is.
-Cross-referencing with the class definitions that use it tells you what it should contain.
-Then a fix is added to the cold-start loader to pre-create that object and install it in the SystemDictionary before the init expressions run.
+The error pointed to a specific line of Smalltalk code that had failed.
+Reading that code revealed what variable it expected and what type of object it expected to find there.
+Reading the Blue Book indicated what the variable’s intended purpose was.
+Cross-referencing with the class definitions that used it showed what it should contain.
+Then a fix was added to the cold-start loader to pre-create that object and install it in the SystemDictionary before the init expressions ran.

 The Ghosts